Mintbase/mintbase-js/packages/sdk/src/mint/README.md

 It is possible to configure the amount of copies you want to mint through the `amount` field, but currently they will all share the same reference material.

 The nftContactId can be supplied as an argument or through the `TOKEN_CONTRACT` environment variable.

-If you want to mint on a v2 smart contract, please [create metadata](../createMetadata/README.md), then [mint on it](../mintOnMetadata/README.md).

 **As with all new SDK api methods, this call should be wrapped in [execute](../#execute) and passed a signing method.
 For a guide showing how to make a contract call with mintbase-js click [here](https://docs.mintbase.xyz/dev/getting-started/make-your-first-contract-call-deploycontract)**